smped/BiocAsia/README.md

 Rooms 261 & 263, Arts West, University of Melbourne

+- All participants are expected to bring their own laptops
+- WiFi access wll be through either eduroam or using the above login
+- Access to power sockets will be available so please bring your power adapter
+- Please ensure you are running a current browser (i.e. chrome, firefox etc)

 ### Provisional Timetable

 | Time | Room 261 (Beginner) | Room 263 (Intermediate) |